 Basics for mapping company structures in One Identity Manager

-One Identity Manager supplies employees in a company with company resources, for example, permissions, or applications, according to their function.
+One Identity Manager supplies employees in a company with company resources.
+For example, permissions, or software, according to their function.
 To do this, the company structures are represented in hierarchical role form in One Identity Manager.

 Roles are objects through which company resources can be assigned.
 Employees, devices, and workdesks are assigned to roles as members.
 Members can obtain their company resources through these roles when One Identity Manager is appropriately configured.

 Company resource assignments are not made to individual employees, devices, or workdesks but centrally and then inherited automatically through a predefined distribution list.